On Equivalence of Matrices: M-equivalence and Lattice Structure

 In the following we mainly discuss the left STP, and briefly call the left STP as STP.
 Most of the properties of left STP have their corresponding ones for right STP.
 Please also refer to \cite{che07} or \cite{che11} for their major differences.

 \begin{rem} If ~$n=p$, both left and right STP defined in Definition \ref{d2.2.1} degenerate to the conventional matrix product.
 That is, STP is a generalization of the conventional matrix product.
-Hence, as a default, in most cases the symbol $\ltimes$ can be omitted (but not $\rtimes$).
+Hence, as a default, in most cases the symbol $\ltimes$ can be omitted (but not $\rtimes$). \textbf{That is, unless elsewhere stated throughout this paper}

 The following proposition shows that this generalization not only keeps the main properties of conventional matrix product available, but also adds some new properties such as certain commutativity. \end{rem}